shalmali014/Option-pricing-Wids-/README.md

 Contents include:

-Python fundamentals: Practice notebooks covering functions, variables, loops, conditional statements, and user input to build a strong programming foundation.
-Assessment and game challenge: Problem-solving exercises and a simple console-based game demonstrating logic building, control flow, and functional code structure.
-Data analysis and visualization: Option pricing notebooks using NumPy for numerical computation and Matplotlib for visualization, including line plots, scatter plots, and comparative graphs.
-Machine learning applications: Linear and logistic regression models applied to option pricing using Pandas for data handling and Matplotlib for result visualization.
+This repository covers Python fundamentals through hands-on practice notebooks focused on variables, functions, loops, conditionals, and user input to build a strong programming foundation.
+It also includes problem-solving assessments and a simple console-based game to demonstrate logic building and control flow.
+In addition, the project explores data analysis and visualization for option pricing using NumPy and Matplotlib, and applies basic machine learning models such as linear and logistic regression using Pandas for data handling and graphical evaluation of results.